Portuguese pavement: History

 Some styles of Portuguese pavement are:

 Paving as a craft is believed to have originated in Mesopotamia, where rocky materials were used on the inside and outside of constructions, being later brought to ancient Greece and ancient Rome.

 The Romans used to pave the vias connecting the empire using materials to be found in the surroundings.
 Some of the Roman techniques introduced then are still applied to the calçada, most noticeably the use of a foundation and surfacing.

 In its current form, Portuguese pavement was first used in Lisbon from 1840 to 1846, during repairs to São Jorge Castle directed by general and engineer Eusebio Pinheiro Furtado.
 These included the replacement of the castle's courtyards with a zigzag pattern of alternating black and white stones deemed atypical for the time.

 In 1848, Pinheiro was put in charge of the renewal of Rossio square, which he paved with a pattern of waves in homage to the sea crossed by Portuguese sailors.
 From then onward, the calçada began to spread throughout the streets of Lisbon and Portugal as a whole.
 Much of the motifs and patterns would revolve around the sea and maritime exploration, and the pavement quickly became a symbol of Portuguese culture and identity, also spreading overseas to Portugal's colonies.

 Portuguese pavement spread to Spain in the late 19th century, most notably to Barcelona in 1896, where it was used to pave the sides of the Salón de San Juan, with later expansions in 1909 and 1917–1920.

 It was not until 1901 when Portuguese pavement was first used in Brazil, in the city of Manaus.

 Belo Horizonte followed suit, and then Rio de Janeiro.
 In Rio, mayor Francisco Pereira Passos was a strong promoter of implementing the calçada as part of the city's urban renewal plan, which was subsequently adopted in the reworking of Avenida Rio Branco, importing calceteiros, designs and even stones from Portugal.
 The remaining building materials were destined for the newly inaugurated Avenida Atlântica, in its iconic wavy pattern.
 Portuguese pavement then began to proliferate through Rio.

 In the 1940s, the Portuguese calçada began to evolve in line with the principles of the International Style, developing abstract geometric patterns.
 In Brazil, this pavement was used in many projects directed by modernist architects, in which they blended traditional materials and techniques like the calçada with contemporary design.
 Roberto Burle Marx applied it to many of his works and conserved it when redesigning Copacabana in the 1970s.

+Cities

+Outside of Portugal, the pavement can be found in many former-Portuguese colonies and other cities inspired by the design, such as: